Athens, GA: Inside/Out: Impact and legacy

-Rolling Stone wrote "Athens, Ga."
-Inside/Out…helped bring the town’s music scene to national attention."
+Rolling Stone wrote "Athens, GA: Inside/Out…helped bring the town’s music scene to national attention."
 James Herbert, the film's cinematographer, went on to direct 14 music videos for R.E.M., as well as videos for other Athens bands, including The B-52s.

 The film was featured on the first six episodes of MTV's 120 Minutes, which held a contest "Win a Weekend in Athens, GA."

 Athens, GA.
 Inside/Out: Original Soundtrack was released by I.R.S.
 Records on vinyl and cassette.
-A single from the soundtrack—The Squalls "Na Na Na Na" and Flat Duo Jets' "Crazy, Hazy Kisses"—reached number two on the college radio charts.
+A single from the soundtrack—The Squalls' "Na Na Na Na" and Flat Duo Jets' "Crazy, Hazy Kisses"—reached number two on the college radio charts.
 The soundtrack was re-released in 2012.
 A 21st-century critic noted "The soundtrack to Athens, GA: Inside/Out is a testament to how much of an impact bands from a certain era can have on a particular scene."

 On June 18, 2008, AthFest kicked off with a showing of Athens, GA: Inside/Out at Ciné, followed by a panel discussion and question and answer session with ORT, Vanessa Briscoe-Hay and Michael Lachowski of Pylon, Bob Hay of The Squalls, and other cast members.
 Dexter Romweber of Flat Duo Jets performed a solo set following the session.

-In November 2021, the sequel Athens, Ga.
-Inside/Out 2: Red Turns Blue was released to streaming.
+In November 2021, the sequel Athens, GA Inside/Out 2: Red Turns Blue, produced by Bill Cody and Tony Brazier was released to streaming.